exoworld-eu/exoworld-eu.github.io/postdrafts/2023-09-08-kristine-lam-at-astrocamp-2023.md

 ---
 layout: post
-title: "TITLE"
+title: "Outreach talk at Astrocamp 2023"
-author: "AUTHOR"
+author: "Kristine Lam"
 categories: blog
-tags: [TAGS, TAGS]
+tags: [outreach, networking]
 image: IMAGE.jpeg
 ---

-some texts....
+On 18th August 2023, I was invited to give a talk on the exoplanets at the

 <img src="/assets/img/kickoff-meeting.jpeg" alt="Kickoff meeting dinner">